 How It Works

-You describe what you want (Step 0).
+You describe what you want (Step 0, Smelt).
 The AI creates a spec.
-A pre-flight check verifies your setup (Step 1).
-The plan gets hardened into a binding scope contract with slices, gates, and forbidden actions (Step 2).
-The AI builds it slice by slice, validated at every boundary (Step 3).
-A completeness sweep eliminates stubs and TODOs (Step 4).
-A fresh session audits everything (Step 5).
-The shipper commits, updates the roadmap, and captures lessons (Step 6).
+A pre-flight check verifies your setup (Step 1, Smelt).
+The plan gets hardened into a binding scope contract with slices, gates, and forbidden actions (Step 2, Smelt), this is when Smelt hands off to Forge.
+The AI builds it slice by slice, validated at every boundary (Step 3, Forge).
+A completeness sweep eliminates stubs and TODOs (Step 4, Forge).
+A fresh session audits everything (Step 5, Forge).
+The shipper commits, LiveGuard runs its pre-deploy scan (Step 6, Guard), and OpenBrain captures lessons (Step 6, Learn).

 Sessions and Why They Matter